 All IP and Ethernet addresses have been randomized.
 All ports are kept the same as they usually do not pose a big security risk and are not randomized by default.
 The most important thing is that you can see that all the HTTP stuff was completely removed – you don’t see the HTTP information like GET requests in the packet list anymore.
 And the readable bytes in the hex pane are gone, too.

 So you may now wonder how good a trace like that still is for a network analyst.
 Well, it’s useless if the problem is with HTTP, obviously.
 But most problems are related to timings and TCP behavior (e.g. Sequence numbers, packet loss, acknowledges etc.), and all of that is still 100% intact.

 So you should be able to do a visual inspection or use the “Find” feature in Wireshark to verify that specific sensitive information has in fact been removed.
 Otherwise tune the task parameters and run it again until you like the result.

 Step 3: share the trace online

-There are a couple of options to share a trace publicly so that people interested in helping you can access it.
+If you’re going to ask a question on the Wireshark Q&A page it allows attaching files to a question since the move to the new platform in late 2017.
+If that doesn’t work for you, there are a couple of options to share a trace publicly so that people interested in helping you can access it.
 If you have Dropbox, Box, Google drive or any other cloud service you can put the files there and share a link to it.
 The other option is to use Cloudshark.
 Unfortunately the Cloudshark guys have removed the option to upload trace files anonymously, so you need to register for a free trial account to be able to upload your file.
 It doesn’t take long though, so usually it’s the best option.